 No longer meek and mild, Christ will put all evil and all enemies under His feet when He returns.
 His messages to the seven churches serve as a warning of the judgment to come while extending hope and encouragement to all who will listen.

 The church of Ephesus had many admirable qualities and one tragic flaw.
-Christ commended them for their good works, for their perseverance, and for their church discipline that guarded against false teaching (Revelation 2:2-3).
+Christ commended them for their good works, their perseverance, and their church discipline that guarded against false teaching (Revelation 2:2-3).

 Christ provided a three-part solution for the church’s lovelessness.

 “Remember therefore from where you have fallen” (Revelation 2:5).
 Think back to what your relationship with Christ was like when you were first saved.
 Reflect on what it felt like to trust Him with both the simplest and the greatest of your needs.

 After remembering where you started and realizing where you are now, the next logical step is to repent.
 Turn away from your present course and turn toward Christ (Revelation 2:5).

 Repeating the original good works will help you get back to the place where you began, “Do the first works” (verse 5).
 Return to what you did when you first became a Christian—the spiritual disciplines that kept you close to Christ and motivated you to follow Him.

 Christ warned the Ephesian church of the consequences if they did not follow this three-step formula: “I will come to you quickly and remove your lampstand from its place—unless you repent” (verse 5).
 That is, He would remove the church’s influence and power.
 There is a price to pay for drifting away from the Lord.

 Christians in developed countries today think little about being persecuted for their faith, but there are churches in the world where oppression is a daily reality.
 Such was the case for the ancient church at Smyrna.
 Refusing to worship pagan gods or the Roman emperors, they experienced pressure, poverty, and persecution (verse 9).